kakwa/pygraph_redis/README.md

 How to use
 ==========

+First you need a redis database, it's up to you to install it.

-The library is quite simple:
+The library itself is quite simple:

 Initialization
 --------------